“It is the glory of God to conceal a matter; to search out a matter is the glory of kings.” (Proverbs 25:2)

-In my personal opinion (for whatever it might be worth to you), pure science ought to be a genuine search for the truth.
+In my personal opinion, I believe pure science ought to be a genuine search for the truth.
 God claims that he is the one, absolute truth (John 14:6; John 17:3) and that all his words revealed to us in the Bible are the one, absolute truth (John 17:17, Psalm 119:160, 2 Peter 1:20-21) (I fully believe this).

 Therefore, if science is the pursuit of truth and God is the absolute truth, scientific study will increasingly point toward the existence of God, not away from it.
 Science and God are not to be mutually exclusive but must be 100% compatible!
 Truth always evidences itself; therefore, science, logic and reason (when not limited by naturalistic presuppositions) is a valid means through which we can investigate the existence of God and the supernatural.

 Furthermore, I would argue that science never needs to be disregarded or “bent” in order to justify the existence of God (as some overzealous Christians might be tempted to do (not to mention atheist scientists who might be tempted to do the same thing, but only in the opposite direction)).
-However, pure science must be ready to account for the fact that God can and does “bend” natural, scientific laws in order to demonstrate his existence.
+However, pure science must be open to all possibilities and must be ready to account for the fact that God can and does “bend” natural, scientific laws in order to demonstrate his existence.
 In fact, Jesus (God incarnate) said that this is precisely why he did miracles; they were evidence of his divinity so that people would believe in him (John 14:11).
-God created natural laws and constants that govern the natural world, and sometimes God chooses to override them in order to demonstrate his supernatural existence to us.
+God created natural laws and constants that govern the natural world, and sometimes God, who invented these laws, chooses to override them in order to demonstrate his supernatural existence to us.

 Interestingly, science cannot conclusively prove or disprove anything.
-In the end, an individual must evaluate a body of scientific evidence (experiment results, spectra analysis, etc.) and then ultimately exercise faith in order to draw a conclusion from the evidence.
+In the end, an individual must evaluate a body of scientific evidence (experiment results, data, etc.) and then ultimately exercise faith in order to draw a conclusion from the evidence.

-This does not mean that truth (reality) is relative or subject to what we believe, for truth (reality) is absolute.
+This does not mean that truth (reality) is relative or subject to what we believe because truth (reality) is absolute.
 Absolute truth (reality) exists independent of whether we believe in it or not.
 What it does mean is that, in these regards, there is no difference between science and religion, for in the end, both are ultimately faith-based.
-If you don’t automatically agree with that statement, I would ask you to please ponder it for awhile.
+If you don’t automatically agree with that statement, I would ask you that you please ponder it for awhile.